You are new to this knowledge. You are excited about what it can offer you. But there are so many voices, who can you trust?

 The “Sacred Science” quote above is explaining that the Myths are to be used like a prop that helps evoke your own intuitive wisdom regarding the function of the universal laws.
 The THING (the story) is not the message that is being described.
 The story is expressing a universal application of principles.

 Set And Heru as examples

 For example, Set and Heru as principles have different functions depending on whether the event or phenomenon is more universal or more individual.
 On a universal level, the battle is about the opposites of darkness and light coming into play in the creation of the universe.

 Light battled the chaotic darkness and won.
 Obviously, because we are all in existence.
 We are all a spark of light as an aspect of the creator enjoying life as a human being.

 On the NaTuRal level is the battle of day over night.
 Set defeats Heru/Horus at nightfall and wins.
 Horus defeats Set in the morning and light is victorious over darkness.
-It is a continuos “battle” of these forces for eternity.
+It is a continuos “battle” of these forces or opposites for eternity.

 On a mental individual level, it’s about conscious enlightenment (light) over ignorance (dark).